What is a BIA and how does it work?

 The UpTown Waterloo BIA, formed in 1972, is a committee of City of Waterloo Council and the boundary is delineated by the City of Waterloo.
 We are an independent non-profit organization, financed by a levy on each property owner in the UpTown Waterloo BIA boundary.
 Further, although we work independently from the Corporation of the City of Waterloo, the BIA has a very close relationship with the City and we partner on many projects.

-The UpTown Waterloo BIA staff consists of an Executive Director, who reports to the Board of Directors; an Executive Administrative Assistant; Marketing and Communications Liaison; and from 2016 to 2018, a full-time contract Public Relations Liaison (specific to Region and City construction projects in the BIA), all reporting to the Executive Director.
+The UpTown Waterloo BIA staff consists of an Executive Director, who reports to the Board of Directors, and an Executive Administrative Assistant and Marketing and Communications Liaison reporting to the Executive Director.

 What We Do For Members